 Best: "As much as getting older is weird and kind of sucks, you do get more comfortable in your own skin."

-Best: "I finished grad school, got my job at POPSUGAR, and traveled to three different countries.
+Best: "I finished grad school, got a job, and traveled to three different countries.
 When I was turning 26 and looking back on that year, it hit me how lucky I was.
 I'll never forget feeling so thankful for all the great things in my life."

 Worst: "I moved away from my long-term boyfriend and we did the long-distance thing before breaking up, which was devastating.
 I had a great job, but I had to move back in with my parents for three months with a two-plus-hour commute (each way), which meant no social life.
 Then I ended up moving into an apartment with an insane roommate and her insane boyfriend for the remainder of the year."